cont-limno/LAGOSNE/README.md

 the specified version from the [EDI data repository](https://portal.edirepository.org/nis/home.jsp).
-Files are stored in a temporary directory before being “compiled” to an `R` data format in the location returned by `rappdirs::user_data_dir()`.
+Files are stored in a temporary directory before being “compiled” to an `R` data format in the location specified by the `dest_folder` argument.
+Recommended setting is `lagos_path()`.
 Data only needs to be downloaded one time per version per machine.
 Each `LAGOSNE` [module](https://cont-limno.github.io/LAGOSNE/articles/lagosne_structure.html) has a unique version number.
 However, only the limno module has been dynamically updated.
 Therefore the `LAGOSNE` `R` package uses the limno